 Is fat ugly?

-Why is there not a word (*is there?) for that gorgeous, incredible, tingling, freeing feeling when you take off your shoes and socks at the end of a hard day?
-And yet instead we have created a word that means we personally don’t like the look of something and we’d like others to share our negativity, even at the expense of others?
+Why is there not a word (*is there?) for that gorgeous, tingling, freeing feeling when you take off your shoes and socks at the end of a hard day?
+And yet instead we created “ugly”.
+That’s a fail.

 Is fat a healthcare issue?

 Yes.
-Maintaining one’s weight at some sort of median mid-range level means you are statistically (population stats) less likely to suffer from various conditions, e.g. Type II diabetes, various heart disorders, joint disorders etc. As a population, being very overweight carries some health risks.
+Maintaining one’s weight at some sort of median mid-range level means you are statistically (population stats) less likely to suffer from various conditions, e.g. Type II diabetes, various heart disorders, joint disorders etc. As a population, being very overweight carries health risks, which in the UK means a burden on the NHS.
 Not all fat people are unhealthy, but excessive fat will cause issues in many people.

 “I am not!”

-Roxane Gay’s book made me reassess my own opinions about fat, and consider how I view my own body and others’.
-It made me wonder whether I cater for large or small people when I invite them to my home or events.
-(My house is great for small children but my chairs all wobble; I never thought to wonder whether my larger friends worry about that.)
-It made me redefine my own parameters: what would it be like to be 500 lbs?
-Given how I reacted (with brevity) when strangers opined all over my pregnancies, I can only picture how much I’d welcome people’s regular opinions on my bodyweight.
+Gay’s book made me consider how I view my own body and others’.
+It made me wonder whether I cater for large or small people in my home.
+(My chairs wobble.)
+It made me wonder, what would it be like to weigh 500 lbs?
+Given how I reacted (with brevity) when strangers opined all over my pregnancies, how would I welcome their opinions on my weight?
+Yeah, right.

-All this brings me back to a moment when I was twelve – the same age as Gay when she was attacked.
-When I sat in a class and the teacher, Mr B, asked, “What right do you have to be here?” – and none of us could answer.
-(I have blogged separately about the full story of Mr B because it underpins a lot of what I say and write.)
+It brings me back to a moment when I was twelve – the same age as Gay when she was attacked.
+I sat in a class and the teacher, Mr B, asked, “What right do you have to be here?” – and none of us could answer.
+(I have blogged separately about the full story of Mr B because it underpins a lot of what I write.)

-I hope she wanted to write that book.
-I’m sorry that she needed to.
-I’m glad that she did.
+I hope Gay wanted to write that book.
+Because now she has.